CDSoft/hey/README.md

 $ curl -sSL http://cdelord.fr/hey/$SOFT-$TARGET | sh
 ```

-The installation path can be changed with the environment variable `PATH`.
+The installation path can be changed with the environment variable `PREFIX`.
 The default installation path is `~/.local`.

 #### Example